fengzhimei/python-mysql-sample/README.md

-This sample demonstrates how to setup DaoCloud CI for a Python+MySQL proje
+This sample demonstrates how to setup DaoCloud CI for a Python+MySQL p